sdondley/ClimateChangeChat/notes/current-notes.md

 #### 10th
 ##### having issues with disply of youtube videos with note headers
 * showing up as raw html wrapped in a `<pre>` tag
 * probably will require more modifications to raku post processor script
+    * put youtube videos in a bulleted list
+    * look for iframe element in a bullet
+    * add class to parent bullet
+    * modify css to remove bullets for li items in that class
 ##### old/new imacs connected well through ethernet
 * having issues with disply of youtube videos with note headers
     * showing up as raw html in a `<pre>` tag